Sofushka/Winstars-AI-DS-internship-test/README.md

 ## Folder Contents

 - Task 1: Three model variants for evaluating the MNIST dataset with a common interface (Random Forest, Feed-Forward Neural Network, Convolutional Neural Network).
-- Task 2: [Description of Task 2 goes here].
+- Task 2: ML pipeline that consists of two models(NLP, Computer Vision) responsible for checking the correspondence of the animal in the text and in the image.

 ## Each folder contains